 After his graduation he first worked as a high school teacher (philosophy and history).
 During the spring/summer semester 2017 he has been offered a visiting research fellowship at Institut für Medizinische Ethik und Geschichte der Medizin, Ruhr-Universität Bochum, where his main duties were bibliographical research and critical literature analysis for framing the end-of-life issue.
-In September 2017 he moved to Zurich, first as an international research fellow, and then beginning his PhD and his employment as Research Data Manager for the DIPEx framework.
-He is currently leading a mixed methods research project on the experiences of young hemato-oncological patients focused on relational autonomy and shared decision making.
+In September 2017 he moved to Zurich, beginning his PhD and his employment as Research Data Manager for the DIPEx framework.
+He is currently working on interactive approaches to risk and crisis communication, with an eye to the underlying ethical issues (PubliCo).
+Giovanni is also directing the DIPEx international research team working on the experiences of COVID-19 survivors.

 He has been a TEDx Speaker (Trento 2016).

 Applied ethics, organ transplantation ethics, end-of-life, relational autonomy and shared decision making, methodological issues in bioethics, narrative medicine, biopolicies and biopolitics.

 Giovanni Spitale, Il dono nelle donazioni, una prospettiva bioetica.
 Il Poligrafo, Padova, 2015.
 ISBN 978-88-7115-913-3;

 Giovanni Spitale, Hestia.
 Come sopravvivere alla fine del mondo (o quantomeno del proprio).
 Il Poligrafo, Padova, 2017.
 ISBN 978-88-7115-987-4;